amitashukla/You-Dont-Know-JS/up & going/ch2.md

 The return value from the `typeof` operator is always one of six (seven as of ES6! - the "symbol" type) string values.
 That is, `typeof "abc"` returns `"string"`, not `string`.

-Notice how in this snippet the `a` variable holds every different type of value, and that despite appearances, `typeof a` is not asking for the "type of `a`", but rather for the "type of the value currently in `a`."
-Only values have types in JavaScript; variables are just simple containers for those values.
+Notice how in this snippet the `a` variable holds every different type of value, and that despite appearances, `typeof a` is not asking for the "type of `a`", but rather for the "type of the value currently in `a`." <span style="color:#AF7AC5">**Only values have types in JavaScript; variables are just simple containers for those values.**</span>

 `typeof null` is an interesting case, because it errantly returns `"object"`, when you'd expect it to return `"null"`.